Mayne941/gravity2/README.md

 ## Guide for contributors
 Although forking is encouraged, we will only consider pull requests which address bugs and performance issues.
 Contributors will please configure pre-commit hooks to match ours, as detailed in the .pre-commit-config.yaml file.

+## Change log
+09.06.23
+1. Muscle downgrade to better support work involving extremely long sequences
+1. Fasta to Genbank conversion fixes
+1. Input Accession IDs will now not be looked up on Entrez if the user specifies a pre-computed Genbank file, which reduces chances of accidental Accession ID matches with user-specified naming conventions
+1. Enhanced support for Booster bootstrapping
+1. Segment concatenation endpoint now arranges sequences by size
+1. Figure size and component scaling is now partially automated, which enhances readability of GRAViTy heatmaps when large numbers of samples are used
+1. General code tidying and quality of life changes

 ## Disclaimer
 The material embodied in this software is provided to you "as-is", “with all faults”, and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose, warranty of non-infringement, or warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, or other harmful components of this software.
 There are inherent dangers in the use of any software, and you are solely responsible for determining whether this software is compatible with your equipment and other software installed on your equipment.
 You are convert_fasta_to_genbankalso solely responsible for the protection of your equipment and backup of your data, and the developers/providers will not be liable for any damages you may suffer in connection with using, modifying, or distributing this software.
 Without limiting the foregoing, the developers/providers make no warranty that: the software will meet your requirements; the software will be uninterrupted, timely, secure, or error-free; the results that may be obtained from the use of the software will be effective, accurate, or reliable; the quality of the software will meet your expectations; any errors in the software will be identified or corrected.